semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

 ## Overview

-This document will illustrate how you can reuse Docker images among the blocks of the same Semaphore 2.0 project and its promoted pipelines.
+This document will illustrate how you can reuse Docker images among the blocks of the same Semaphore 2.0 project and its promoted pipelines using the Docker Registry.

 The problem that we are trying to solve has to do with creating unique filenames that can be discovered in all the blocks of a Semaphore pipeline as